kgruiz/Recapit/README.md

 - `<slug>/<slug>-transcribed.md|tex` – primary transcript (Markdown by default, LaTeX when you use `--format latex`).
 - `run-summary.json` – totals, estimated spend, and a list of output artifacts.
 - `run-events.ndjson` – per-request telemetry (one JSON object per API call).
-- `chunks.json` – manifest for normalized video assets (video inputs only); manifests include hashes and chunk response paths so reruns with `--skip-existing` honor prior work.
+- `chunks.json` – manifest for normalized video assets (video inputs only).
+Manifests include hashes and chunk response paths so reruns with `--skip-existing` honor prior work.
 - Optional `.srt`/`.vtt` subtitle files or `.json` exports when `--export` is provided.
 - Optional `full-response/` artifacts and chunk intermediates when the corresponding save toggles are enabled.